KDhanak/qaoa_maxcut/README.md

 ## How to run
 - If you have the mqit-quantum-sw environment installed, you already have all the dependencies available.
 Please run that environment after the repo is cloned.
 - If you want to run the test files, please run the test files using pytest.
 If that is not installed in your environment, activate the mqit-quantum-sw virtual environment in PowerShell, make sure you are in the root directory of the qaoa_maxcut and use pip to install pytest.
-Then, run in the same root directory, it will find the test automatically and run the test files:
+Then, run in the same root directory, it will find the test automatically and run the test files: pytest.
-- `pytest`